The Best & Worst Foods for Altering Testosterone | Muscular Development

-The Best and Worst Foods for Altering Testosterone
+The Best & Worst Foods for Altering Testosterone

 Dietary strategies to promote natural testosterone production may seem meaningless to a person using anabolic steroids.
 As a matter of fact, they pretty much are, since androgen levels are controlled via syringe, rather than by the innate feedback system.
 The body monitors testosterone levels and adjusts production of the hormone within the testes by altering output of stimulatory hormones released from the hypothalamus and pituitary (glands in the brain).
 If the circulating (blood) testosterone concentration is low, the hypothalamus detects this and signals the pituitary gland to release a hormone that stimulates the testes called LH.